 How to Become a Police Officer: Your Step-by-Step Guide

 There are plenty of Hollywood movies out there that detail the rigorous physical training involved in becoming a cop.
 You might even be able to picture the obstacle courses, shooting ranges and tactical scenario training rooms.
-These elements are all important in police officer training—but they are only one part of the process.
+These are all important elements of police officer training—but they only make up one portion of the process.

-Given the high level of responsibility and trust afforded to law enforcement, the standards for becoming a police officer are higher than what you’d see in many careers.
-While it’s true these standards and evaluation process may vary a little depending on the state, county, city or town you want to work for, there are a few steps that all would-be police officers can expect to take.
-If you’re not familiar with the steps, this can be a complicated process to understand.
-But once you get going, police academies and education programs will help you navigate some of the requirements.
+Given the high level of responsibility and trust afforded to law enforcement, the standards for becoming a police officer are higher than what you’ll likely find in many careers.
+The specific standards and process will vary slightly based on the state, county or town you’re applying to work in, but there are a few universal requirements to become a police officer you should be familiar with.

 Your credit history may be analyzed because it gives potential employers an idea of your level of responsibility and potential problems like gambling-related debts.
 Police departments look into applicants’ history of criminal activity, employment, residency and academic records as well.

-“Basically, the police department is going to get deep into your business,” says Adam Plantinga, author of 400 Things Cops Know and police sergeant in the San Francisco Police Department.
+“Basically, the police department is going to get deep into your business,” says Adam Plantinga, author and 17-year veteran sergeant with the San Francisco Police Department.
 “Don’t leave anything out on your background packet.
 If you omit something, even inadvertently, and it comes to light, you will likely be eliminated as a candidate.
 Departments are looking for responsible people who play by the rules.”